vgutta/NCI-DOE-Collab-Pilot1-Combo-combination-drug-response-predictor/Pilot1/Combo/README.md

 The inference script also accepts models trained with [dropout as a Bayesian Approximation](https://arxiv.org/pdf/1506.02142.pdf) for uncertainty quantification.

 Combo inference generates two files:

-comb_pred_{cellset}_{drugset}.all.tsv has all prediction instances: [Sample, Drug1, Drug2, N, Seq, PredGrowth] comb_pred_{cellset}_{drugset}.all.tsv contains the aggregated statistics: [Sample, Drug1, Drug2, N, PredGrowthMean, PredGrowthStd, PredGrowthMin, PredGrowthMax]
+* comb_pred_{cellset}_{drugset}.all.tsv has all prediction instances: [Sample, Drug1, Drug2, N, Seq, PredGrowth]
+* comb_pred_{cellset}_{drugset}.all.tsv contains the aggregated statistics: [Sample, Drug1, Drug2, N, PredGrowthMean, PredGrowthStd, PredGrowthMin, PredGrowthMax]

-Note that the inference code can be used to generate multiple predictions for the same (sample, drug) pair with the `--n_pred` parameter.
+Note that the inference code can be used to generate multiple predictions for the same sample-drug pair with the `--n_pred` parameter.
 This number is shown in the N column, and the sequential number for the individual predictions is denoted by Seq.

-Here is an example command line to make 10 point predictions for each sample-drugs combination in a subsample of the GDSC data.
+Here is an example command line to make 10 point predictions for each sample-drug combination in a subsample of the GDSC data.

+&#x1F534;_**(Question: What is GDSC?
+Will the audience already know?)**_

 ```
 $python infer.py -s GDSC -d NCI_IOA_AOA --ns 10 --nd 5 --use_landmark_genes -m uq.model.h5 -w uq.weights.h5 -n 10